-While it won’t keep up with the speed of a normal floor sander, the hand held belt sander will get the job moving forward with reasonable speed.
+While it won’t keep up with the speed of a normal floor sander, the handheld belt sander will get the job moving forward with reasonable speed.

-Just be sure to keep moving side to side, forward and backwards, and ideally, in a circular motion.
+Just be sure to keep moving side to side, forward and backward, and ideally, in a circular motion.
 The more pressure you can apply, the faster it will get the wood back to bare.

 This tool is not great for getting right up to the edges.
-You can get up close but on some sides of the room it will be going against the grain and producing a bad finish.
+You can get up close but on some sides of the room, it will be going against the grain and producing a bad finish.

 When used for sanding with the grain, this can produce a fairly smooth finish, but not the best.